pabraksas/shuttle/README.md

 For the versions available, see the [tags on this repository](https://github.com/meherett/shuttle/tags).

 ## Development

 We welcome pull requests.
 To get started, just fork this repo, clone it locally, and run:
 ```
 $ pip install -e . -r requirements.txt
 ```

 ## Testing

-Tests are still under ethereum.
+Tests are still under development.

 You can run the tests with: